postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. Select **APIs** from the sidebar, then select the API with the pending review.
 1. Details about the request, including comments from the user who submitted it, are on the right side of the overview.
-1. Select **Approve** or **Deny**.
+1. Select **Approve** or **Deny**. <!-- TODO: screenshot -->

 ## Adding your APIs

-> To add an API to your team's Private API Network, it must be in the [API Builder](/docs/designing-and-developing-your-api/creating-an-api/).
-You can add APIs to the Private API Network but you can't add collections.
+To add an API to the Private API Network, it must be in the [API Builder](/docs/designing-and-developing-your-api/creating-an-api/) in a team or public workspace.
+You can't add an API to the Private API Network unless all team members have at least view access to the API.
+Learn more about team [roles and permissions](/docs/collaborating-in-postman/roles-and-permissions/).

-If your team has the approval process workflow [turned on](<!-- TODO: add link -->), users with an Editor role must [submit a request](<!-- TODO:  -->) to add an API to the Private API Network.
-A user with the API Network Manager role must [approve the request](<!-- TODO:  -->).
+* **If your team uses the [optional approval process](#using-the-approval-process-workflow)**, users with an Editor role must [submit a request](#editor-requesting-to-add-an-api) to add an API to the Private API Network and an API Network Manager must [approve the request](#api-network-manager-reviewing-requests-to-add-apis).
+API Network Managers can add APIs directly to the Private API Network.

-To add an API to the network, you must have edit access to the API and the API must be in a team or public workspace.
-You can't add an API to the private network unless all team members have at least view access to the API.
-Learn more about team [roles and permissions](/docs/collaborating-in-postman/roles-and-permissions/). <!-- TODO: update to include approval process workflow -->
+* **If your team does not use the optional approval process**, any user with an Editor role for an API can add it to the Private API Network.

-To add an API to your team's Private API Network from [Postman](https://go.postman.co), sign in and select **Private API Network** in the left navigation bar.
+To add an API to your team's Private API Network, [sign in](https://go.postman.co) and select **Private API Network** in the left navigation bar.

 <img alt="Private API Network left navigation bar" src="https://assets.postman.com/postman-docs/homepage-left-sidebar-v9.1.0.jpg" width="350px"/>